muhktar/GitBashNotes/command-line-notes.md

 tab button auto completes

+## Git commands (Creating Local Repository and Pushing to Remote(Online) Repository)

+* git init

-git init makes sure that the directory can recognize get commands
+This command makes sure that the directory can recognize get commands by  generating a .git folder in the directory

+* git add .

+This command adds everything from the current directory including changes, to the git-repository(it modifies the contents of the aforementioned .git folder)

-git add .  means add everything from the current directory git commit -m  " your commit name/dexcription"
+* git commit -m  " your update message"

+This commits the changes to be pushed to the web

-copy paste the git remote add to execute
+* copy paste the git remote add to execute

-git push -u origin master
+* git push -u origin master

+This pushes the commited changes to the web, making them acceible online

-after these your repo will be online
+After going through all these commands your repo will be available online on git hub

 https://curriculeon.github.io/Curriculeon/lectures/version-control-systems/git/my-first-repository/content.html